Halifax, Canada —- The initial inquiry started on Monday on the sexual assault charge of a former Halifax taxi driver.

 There were insufficient evidence in March 2013 to charge him the case.
 But when police reopened the case file in 2017, they found out that there were enough evidences for a sexual assault charge.

-The preliminary inquiry which began on Monday with Judge Amy Sakalauskas as the presiding judge.
+The initial inquiry which began on Monday with Judge Amy Sakalauskas as the presiding judge.
 There were also a publication ban issued on the evidence presented.
 Hearing will continue on Tuesday when defense lawyers are expected to make their own submissions.